 What is a ‘Discounted Cash Flow (DCF)’: A discounted cash flow (DCF) is a valuation method used to estimate the attractiveness of an investment opportunity.
 DCF analysis uses future free cash flow projections and discounts them to arrive at a present value estimate, which is used to evaluate the potential for investment.
 If the value arrived at through DCF analysis is higher than the current cost of the investment, the opportunity may be a good one.
+Calculated as:

 - BREAKING DOWN ‘Discounted Cash Flow (DCF)’: There are several variations when it comes to assigning values to cash flows and the discount rate in a DCF analysis.
 But while the calculations involved are complex, the purpose of DCF analysis is simply to estimate the money an investor would receive from an investment, adjusted for the time value of money.

 - The time value of money is the assumption that a dollar today is worth more than a dollar tomorrow.
 For example, assuming 5% annual interest, $1.00 in a savings account will be worth $1.05 in a year.
 Due to the symmetric property (if a=b, then b=a), we must consider $1.05 a year from now to be worth $1.00 today.
 When it comes to assessing the future value of investments, it is common to use the weighted average cost of capital (WACC) as the discount rate.